AdrianaCaetano/Data_Analysis_with_Python/Projects/Readme.md

 # Data Analysis with Python Projects

-Projects created to fulfill the requirements of the Data Analysis with Pytthon Certification.
+Projects created to fulfill the requirements of the Data Analysis with Python Certification.

 1. Mean-Variance-Standard Deviation Calculator
 2. Demographic Data Analyzer